Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Analysis

 \textbf{What is the impact of the choice of metric for the prior $\rho$?} We investigate three different choices of metrics for defining $\rho$.
 Figure \ref{fig:prior_impact} shows that using the module-level analogue of Wanda \cite{sun2023wanda} yields the best performance, both before and after post-pruning adaptation.
-This indicates that Wanda is a strong signal for efficiently estimating the importance of model units (whether at the parameter- or module-level).
+This indicates that Wanda is a strong signal for efficiently estimating the importance of model units.

-\textbf{Should \methodname~prune iteratively?} Table \ref{tab:vary_pfrac} demonstrates the benefits of using \methodname~ in an iterative fashion.
-Pruning slowly ($p_{\mathrm{iter}} = 0.05$) yields the best results, but this comes at the cost of increasing the total time to prune the model.
-The performance gap between values of $p_{\mathrm{iter}}$ persists even after post-pruning adaptation, indicating that slower pruning allows for more accurate estimates of module importance.